scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Lightning

 Charge the air around a creature in range.
 Make a spellcasting roll against the targets Dexterity.
 On success the target takes a wound.
-If you roll a crit the spell bounces to a creature adjacent to the target, making a new roll for the new target.
-This spell ends when you do not roll a crit or you run out of targets.
+If you roll a critical the spell bounces to a creature adjacent to the target, making a new roll for the new target.
+This spell ends when you do not roll a critical or you run out of targets.
 This cannot effect the same target twice.

 Add a proficiency die for every level above cantrip.